mui/material-ui/docs/src/pages/components/grid/grid-de.md

 ## Fluides Raster

 Flüssige Raster verwenden Spalten, die den Inhalt skalieren und verkleinern.
-A fluid grid’s layout can use breakpoints to determine if the layout needs to change dramatically.
+A fluid grid's layout can use breakpoints to determine if the layout needs to change dramatically.

 ### Grundraster